openedx/edx-documentation/en_us/open_edx_release_notes/source/dogwood.rst

 * You now have the option to allow learners to audit courses without offering certificates for the audit track.
 Use the ``AUDIT_CERT_CUTOFF_DATE`` setting to control when audit certificates are discontinued.
-For more information, see :ref:installation:Discontinue Audit Certificates: in the *Installing, Configuring, and Running the Open edX Platform* guide.
+For more information, see :ref:`installation:Discontinue Audit Certificates` in the *Installing, Configuring, and Running the Open edX Platform* guide.

 * A number of installation issues are fixed.